Who is treated in the Feeding Disorders Program at Kennedy Krieger?

 How long do most patients receive treatment from the Feeding Disorders Program?

 Not everyone receives treatment for the same amount of time.
-In fiscal year 2018*, the average inpatient admission in the Feeding Disorders Program was six to eight weeks and the average admission for the day program was 33 days.
+In fiscal year 2019*, the average inpatient admission in the Feeding Disorders program was eight weeks, while the average admission for the day program was 37 days.

-What kinds of improvements might patients be expected to make while receiving treatment from the Feeding Disorders Program?
+What kinds of improvements might patients receiving treatment from the Feeding Disorders Program be expected to make?

 - 90 percent of goals set at admission were met by discharge

-- Half of tube-fed patients were 100% weaned from tube feedings by discharge.
-Over 70% of patients decreased tube feedings by at least 50%
+- Over 85% of patients decreased tube feedings by at least 50%.
+Half of tube-fed patients were 100% weaned from tube feedings by discharge.

-What do patients and their families say about their experience at Kennedy Krieger Institute?
+What do patients and their families say about their experience with the Feeding Disorders Program?

-- 100% of parents received support at Kennedy to help them cope with the impact of their child’s disability/condition
+- 100 percent of parents received support at Kennedy to help them cope with the impact of their child’s disability/condition

-- 97% of families found family-centered rounds to be helpful
+- 97 percent of families found family-centered rounds to be helpful

-- 96% of families would recommend Kennedy Krieger Institute to others
+- 96 percent of families would recommend Kennedy Krieger Institute to others

 Does Kennedy Krieger have special accreditation?